 Should these restrictions change, and Canada begin to permit such travel, CapU Housing would love to welcome you to our community.

 The exception to non-essential travel are international students who were issued study permits prior to March 18, 2020.

 As part of the Quarantine Act, travelers entering Canada are required by law to self-isolate for 14 days and complete a self-isolation plan.

 Travellers must submit a B.C. self-isolation plan and complete the federal ArriveCAN application for approval prior to entering B.C., or upon arrival.
-Please contact CIE at email@example.com for more information and assistance.
+Our Travel and Self Isolation Information for International Students webpage provides the details you need.
+Please contact the Centre for Internationl Experience at email@example.com for more information and assistance.